lighttransport/nanort/examples/las/README.md

 ## Licenses

-* btgui3 : zlib license.
-* glew : Modified BSD, MIT license.
+* glfw : zlib/libpng license.
 * picojson : 2-clause BSD license.
 See picojson.h for more details.
 * ImGui : MIT license.
 * stb : Public domain.
 See stb_*.h for more details.